 Each member must complete his/her 4-H Beef record on the form provided or the interactive form available at www.thebige.com.
 The record, appropriately signed, must be turned in at the scale during weigh-in.
 The Club Leader, Parent/Guardian and your state representative to the 4-H Beef Committee shall check each record and sign it.
 A committee comprised of members of the 4-H Beef Management Committee will grade the records.
-Each exhibitor will give individual reasons to a member of the beef committee on his/her feed record.
-This scoring will be used toward the evaluation of placing in the Record's contest.
-When the data has been compiled, printed copies will be sent to each member at the time his/her own record is returned.
-If you are also entering the Marketing contest, please mark additional information for this contest clearly.
+A score sheet will be used toward the evaluation of placing in the Record's contest.
+These sheets are to be turned in by the judges by noon on Sunday.
+Printed copies will be given to each member on Sunday evening when their record book is returned to them.
+4-Hers will then be given the opportunity to discuss their record books with the judges on Sunday and Monday if they wish to do so.